wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/deployment-planning-healthcare/includes/2-healthcare-powered-deployment-planning.md

 There are several benefits of providing healthcare applications built on the Power Platform.
 There is an increased pool of professional solution architects, functional consultants, and application developers that may not have a background in the healthcare industry but can apply their application skills to collaborate on implementing robust healthcare solutions.

-The Power Platform can be very easily extended, modified, and integrated.
+The Power Platform can be easily extended, modified, and integrated.
 This allows for organizations to be able to implement unique application solutions to address specific requirements.

 Along with the core capabilities provided with the various healthcare solutions, the Power Platform offers other services that can be utilized, such as custom Power Apps, Power Automate, Power BI, AI Builder, and Power Virtual Agents.

-In order to configure the Microsoft Cloud for Healthcare, there are a number of prerequisite applications that need to be installed and configured before deploying the healthcare solutions.
+In order to configure the Microsoft Cloud for Healthcare, there are many prerequisite applications that need to be installed and configured before deploying the healthcare solutions.
 Deployment of the Microsoft Cloud for Healthcare is facilitated in the [Dynamics 365 Solutions Center.](https://admin.solutions.dynamics.com/?azure-portal=true)

 ## Subscription requirements